antvis/G6/docs/api/shapeProperties.en.md

 ---
-title: Shape Properties
+title: Shape Style Properties
-order: 4
+order: 6
 ---

 Shape is the basic element on an item (node/edge).
 The `style` of a node or an edge corresponds to the shape properties of its keyShape (key shape).
 The `style` in `labelCfg` of a label on a node or an edge corresponds to the properties of text shape.